joeappleton18/-advanced-database-systems-2022/sessions/week_3/README.md

 To get you all started, let's explore some basic read operations that we might want to run on our collection.

-Access the MongoDB command line, and run the following:
+Access on of the following:

+- The MongoDB command line (for your home computer)
+- A MongoDB for VSCode Playground (recommend for university computers)

+Run the following:

 ```js
 use wine